Volkshalle: In fiction

 Robert Harris's 1992 novel Fatherland takes place in an alternate history in which Nazi Germany won World War II and in which the Volkshalle was actually built.
 Several of the book's scenes take place in and around it.
-Harris carefully used Speer's plans, with the building being depicted as being 300 m (1,000 ft) high.
+Harris carefully used Speer's plans, with the building being depicted as being 300 m (1,000 ft) tall.
 As depicted in the book, the building would indeed have had its own "weather", with the breathing and perspiration of 150,000 occupants precipitating in the high dome; but rather than considering this a problem, Nazi propaganda would boast of it.
 In a real-world corollary to the fiction concerning the Volkshalle, morning fog can roll into the Kennedy Space Center's immense Vehicle Assembly Building, leading to "clouds" being observed inside the building.

 The Volkshalle appears in the alternate history novel In the Presence of Mine Enemies by Harry Turtledove, being used for the lying in state for the deceased Führer, Kurt Haldweim.

 The Volkshalle's image appears in the video game Wolfenstein: The New Order, in an alternate 1960s in which (like the Fatherland novel) Nazi Germany won World War II.

 Computer-generated imagery is used to depict the Volkshalle in an alternate history Berlin in the TV production of The Man in the High Castle.
 Multiple scenes in seasons two to four take place inside various parts of the Volkshalle.
 Unlike most other depictions of the Volkshalle, it was shown to have housed the Führer's Office and residence.

 In the final scene of the video work Malka Germania by Yael Bartana, a computer generated model of the Volkshalle emerges from Lake Wannsee.